-Active and Quiet Time Provider 1 Provider 2 Provide: For outdoor water play the caregiver does not use wading and other pools where the water is regularly dumped for sanitary reasons.
-There are soft pieces of furniture and stuffed toys when children need quiet space and time.
-The caregiver plans rest/naptime for the children each day: Children are always seen and heard during naptime.
-The space is quiet and large enough for naptime.
-Children have their own mat, cot or bed with clean sheets and blankets.
+Active and Quiet Time Provider 1 Provider 2 Provider 3 Indoor space is large enough for infants and toddlers to crawl, and to use balls and push/ride toys.
+There are soft pieces of furniture and toys when toddlers need quiet space and time.
+Children are always seen and heard.
+Infants sleep when needed.
+The space is clean, quiet and large enough.
+Each child has a crib, mat, cot or bed with clean sheets and blankets.
 Quiet activities are planned for children who wake up early or do not nap.
+To prevent Sudden Infant Death Syndrome, infants sleep on their backs.
+There are no stuffed toys, or soft or loose bedding in cribs.